jairsjunior/kafka-playground/README.md

-# How to setup OAuth2 mechanism to a Kafka Cluster
+# How to setup OAuth2 mechanism to Kafka

 With the commit of KIP-255 (Kafka Improvement Proposal) at version 2.0.0 of Kafka, now we can use SASL (Simple Authentication and Security Layer) OAUTHBEARER to authenticate clients to the broker or interbroker authentication.